An easy caprese salad that tastes like summer. Healthy, keto and low carb, this is one of my favorite summer lunches.

 Using a sharp knife, slice the mozzarella into 16 thin rounds.

 - Arrange the tomatoes on a platter or on individual plates.
 Top each tomato slice with a slice of mozzarella and with a basil leaf.

-- In a small bowl, whisk together the oil and vinegar.
-Drizzle over the salad.
+In a small bowl, whisk together the olive oil and balsamic vinegar.
+Drizzle over the caprese salad.

-- Sprinkle with salt and pepper.
+Sprinkle the caprese salad with salt and pepper.
 Serve immediately.